Swansea City: 'We've pulled others into relegation battle' - Clement

 Two more wins than Boro

-A stunning 3-2 win at Liverpool came before Alfie Mawson and Gylfi Sigurdsson's goals ensured victory over Saints at Liberty Stadium.
+A stunning 3-2 win at Liverpool came before Alfie Mawson and Gylfi Sigurdsson goals ensured victory over Saints at Liberty Stadium.

 Clement said: "The results that we've got have pulled a couple of other teams into that battle now at the bottom."